 Ramadan in Dubai and the UAE in 2017 is expected to start on May 27 and finish on June 24.
 Actual dates may vary by a day or so and will not be announced until closer to the time.

-Ramadan is a holy month when Muslims commemorate the revelation of the Holy Quran to the Prophet Mohammed.
+Ramadan is a holy month when Muslims commemorate the revelation of the Quran (the religious text of Islam) to the Prophet Mohammed.
 It is the ninth month of the Islamic calendar.

 When is Ramadan in Dubai?

 The month of Ramadan starts and ends with the sighting of the new moon.

 In the UAE a committee of government officials, religious leaders, and astronomers (the United Arab Emirates Moon Sighting Committee) confirms the sighting of the crescent moon (hilal) and the beginning of Ramadan.

 In 2017 it is expected start on May 27 and end on June 24.
 The actual dates are dependent on the moon sighting and may vary by a day or so.

 The Islamic calendar is a lunar calendar.
 It has 12 months but only 354 days; shorter than the Gregorian (Western) calendar.
 Consequently, although Ramadan begins on the same day when using the Islamic calendar, it moves 11 days earlier each year on the Gregorian calendar.

 Shawwal is the month following Ramadan.
 It begins with Eid Al Fitr, a three-day public holiday in Dubai and the UAE.

 Prayer times, at Ramadan or any time of the year, can be found here.